gatsbyjs/gatsby/docs/blog/2018-07-07-graphic-design-class/index.md

 The speed is lightning fast.
 We removed WordPress entirely from the equation and replaced it with the more user-friendly, less of a headache [Contentful](https://www.contentful.com/).

 He also liked the cost-effectiveness of Godaddy but when things broke, it was a huge time suck to repair.
 We swapped Godaddy with [Netlify](https://netlify.com) and used Netlify to automatically run production builds from our GitHub repo.
-We wired Contentful to Netlify using a hook and to GatsbyJS using API keys and now Iron Cove’s site was fast and super simple to update.
+We wired Contentful to Netlify using a hook and to Gatsby using API keys and now Iron Cove’s site was fast and super simple to update.
 A win-win all around.

-Patrick loved Gatsby so much he created a new product line where he is actively looking to help companies build sites using GatsbyJS and all the other tools he used on his current site.
+Patrick loved Gatsby so much he created a new product line where he is actively looking to help companies build sites using Gatsby and all the other tools he used on his current site.

 ### What do you teach?

 This term I teach Emerging Technologies at AI, which is a class that gives me the freedom to teach something cutting edge.
 This is my favorite class to teach as I get to teach something I am currently using/learning.

-Since I just built a site using GatsbyJS, I decided this was the perfect topic to cover in the class.
+Since I just built a site using Gatsby, I decided this was the perfect topic to cover in the class.
 A year ago, I was thinking of teaching Jekyll (jekyllrb.com) because it was so cool and fast, but it was not well received, and the students hated the process and typing Markdown.
 So, I scrapped it and just introduced them to Node.

 Structure of the class:

 1.  _Taught them React._ They loved `create-react-app` and how it magically created a server and gave them hot code push powers.
 2.  _Taught them NextJS._ They liked how routing was removed from the equation and they could just drop stuff into the pages directory and they would magically work.
-3.  _Taught them Gatsby._ Learning NextJS wasn’t as smooth as I would have liked but once we jumped to learn GatsbyJS, some interesting things happened.
+3.  _Taught them Gatsby._ Learning NextJS wasn’t as smooth as I would have liked but once we jumped to learn Gatsby, some interesting things happened.
 A light when on.
 They were excited.

 <Pullquote>
-  Once we jumped to learn GatsbyJS, some interesting things happened.
+  Once we jumped to learn Gatsby, some interesting things happened.
 A light when on.
 They were excited.
 </Pullquote>